 5 - Additional documents (optional)

 The last step is an opportunity to say anything further, or supply anything else that might support your application.

 Lastly – “SEND” your application and await approval to start buying and selling!

 What you see is what you get!
-Our advertised rates include all our fees, and the price agreed upon at the time of purchase is fixed regardless of what happens in the market.
-Our fees are slightly higher because we have done all the hard work for you – with education and support to help get you started, and no need for you to deal with multiple exchanges.
+Our advertised rates include ALL fees, and the price agreed upon at the time of purchase is fixed regardless of what happens in the market.
+Our fees appear slightly higher than exchanges because we have done all the hard work for you – with education and support to help get you started, and no need for you to deal with multiple exchanges or currency conversions.

-In terms of fees they are not static due to the price of cryptocurrency constantly changing, this means that the fees depend on the time that you buy the crypto.
 There are a number of factors that determine our fees.
-Sometimes we trade at a loss, break even or get profit.
+Sometimes we trade at a loss, break even or net profit.

 Also, we want to make sure customers have a reasonable understanding of the industry, wallets and coins they are interested in so they can feel comfortable placing an order.
 As far as we are aware no other NZ cryptocurrency brokerage or exchange offers an educational service like we do.